BrainCode360/Safe-Industral-Zone/README.md

 # Safe-Industral-Zone
-Ensures Person Safety , Collosion Avoidance and other safety warning to secure industry ware houses from accidents.
+Ensures Person Safety , Collision Avoidance and other safety warnings to secure industrial ware houses from accidents.
 This project uses Computer Vision, AI and multi camera sensors to operate.